VidaTheHydroxZ/TicketingSystem/README.md

 ### 4. Run the application

 ## Usage
-Create a new Ticket object from the Ticket class and run the program. cpp
+Run the program and use UI to Buy a Ticket for wanted price!
+You can check the Ticket Barcode and ID and also the Ticket expiration timer.

 ## License
 No Licensing.